 Direct-acting electric boilers are the more affordable option, with the lowest installation costs.
-An element heats the water on demand; therefore, you cannot store heated water for later use.
+However, an element heats the water on demand; therefore, you cannot store heated water for later use.

 Storage Electric Boilers

-With a hot water cylinder or storage unit, you can heat and store water for use later.
-The advantage of this is using “time-of-use” tariffs such as economy 7.
+With a hot water cylinder or storage unit, you can heat and store water for use later—the advantage of using “time-of-use” tariffs such as economy 7.
 Storage electric boilers are more expensive and larger, however.

 Dry Core Storage Boilers

-Like electric storage boilers, dry core boilers utilise lower price tariffs, heating water and storing for later use.
-Dry core boilers heat bricks, releasing the heat into the water when needed.
+Similarly to storage boilers, dry core boilers utilise lower price tariffs, heating water and storing for later use.
+In addition, dry core boilers heat bricks, releasing the heat into the water when needed.

-- Compact: With no flue, electric boilers are much more compact and take up less space in the home.
+- Compact – With no flue, they are much more compact and take up less space in the home.

 - Quiet – Electric boilers are generally very quiet to run because there are no elements within the boiler to create heat.

-- Less Maintenance: Electric boilers have fewer mechanical parts, meaning less maintenance.
+- Less Maintenance – Fewer mechanical parts mean less maintenance.
 Hot water cylinders should undergo an annual service.